alexiarstein/discord-multiplayer-risk/README.md

 1. Create a bot and obtain a token
 2. clone the repository in a machine with python3
+3. edit lexirpg.py and add the obtained token into bot_token('your-token-goes-here')
-3. run with nohup /usr/bin/python3 /path/to/lexirpg.py
+4. run with nohup /usr/bin/python3 /path/to/lexirpg.py